ikalco/RubyMessagingServer/README.md

 		git clone https://github.com/ikalco/RubyMessagingServer.git

-- To start the server you simply need to run:
+- To start the server you simply need to run this command from where you cloned the repository

 		ruby users_ws_server.rb